How to get to the Golden Gate Bridge

 NOTE: Since SF City Guides is a non-profit organization, the guides do not accept tips, but they will hand out a yellow envelope where you can donate to City Guides if you want to.

 If you are ready to expand this tour, even more, you can add a visit to Muir Woods!
-We will bring you to the woods after exploring Sausalito, and we will bring you back in the city after seeing the redwood trees.
-Check out our Dylan’s Famous Tour in the video below!
+We will bring you to the woods after exploring Sausalito, and we will bring you back to the city after seeing the redwood trees.
+Check out our Dylan’s Famous San Francisco Tour in the video below!

 All of our tours are given by local tour guides, and they will provide you with all of their information and tips about the city.
 We might be a bit biased, but we think these tours are the best option to get to know the city through the eyes of a local!